- What Is It

 - For most patients, the condition resolves without treatment within a year, but hair loss is sometimes permanent.

-- A number of treatments are known to aid in hair regrowth.
-Multiple treatments may be necessary, and none consistently works for all patients.
+- Many treatments are known to aid in hair regrowth.
+Multiple treatments may be necessary, and none consistently work for all patients.

 What is alopecia areata?

 - Alopecia areata is occasionally associated with other medical problems.

 - Most often these bald areas regrow their hair spontaneously.

 - Alopecia areata rarely occurs before 3 years of age.